afittestide/asimi-cli/README.md

 ### New Modes

 - **Scroll Mode** Use CTRL-B to enter the mode and scroll with your keys
-- **Select Mode** For choosing a session to resume, a model to contect to, etc.
+- **Select Mode** For choosing a session to resume, a model to connect to, etc.

 ## 🗺️ Roadmap